jorgenschaefer/elpy/docs/concepts.rst

 associated with a specific virtual env and completions are done based on that environment.

-Outside of RPC processes, though, it is not easy to more than one virtual env active at the same time.
+Outside of RPC processes, though, it is not easy to have more than one virtual env active at the same time.
 Elpy allows you to set a single global virtual env and change it whenever you like, though.